wubrg/fantasy_sports/football/league_fees_and_dues.md

 | Silver Point | $30 |
 | Gold Point | $60 |

+League currency is used to help simplify payouts because math is hard for some people.
+But its also used to fund other league ventures.
+Be sure to keep track of how much of each coin you have!

 ### Playoffs

+#### 10 Man League

 The playoffs will start in week 13 and end in week 16.